|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This Cheesy Mushroom Baked Ziti is gluten-free, although with stellar gluten-free pasta on the market nowadays, you certainly can't tell it is gluten-free.
-I prefer rigatoni for this baked ziti, the heartiness of the noodle holding up to all the cheese, sauce, and mushrooms.
+This Cheesy Mushroom Baked Ziti is gluten-free, although with the stellar gluten-free pasta on the market nowadays, you certainly can't tell it is gluten-free.

-This recipe goes all out on the mushrooms.
-16 oz of cremini mushrooms are sautéed with onions and Parmesan, then added to a big bowl of cooked gluten-free rigatoni, marinara sauce (your choice!), and shredded mozzarella.
+This recipe goes all out on the mushrooms, which are sautéed with onions and Parmesan, then added to a big bowl of cooked gluten-free rigatoni, and shredded mozzarella.
 Baked with additional cheese on top, this crowd-pleasing and can-feed-a-crowd dish is ready to come out of the oven in 25 minutes.